johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 - An active subscription to a cloud service in a supported environment.
 - An Enterprise Mobility + Security service plan, specifically A3, A5, E3, E5, G3, or G5.

 Note that Department of Defense (DoD) and Government Community Cloud (GCC) High subscriptions aren't supported at this time.
-For more information, refer to [Microsoft Edge enterprise sync FAQ](/deployedge/microsoft-edge-enterprise-sync-faq#does-microsoft-edge-support-government-community-cloud-gcc-high-and-azure-government-department-of-defense-dod-cloud-compliance).
+For more information, see [Microsoft Edge enterprise sync FAQ](/deployedge/microsoft-edge-enterprise-sync-faq#does-microsoft-edge-support-government-community-cloud-gcc-high-and-azure-government-department-of-defense-dod-cloud-compliance).

 ## Supported environments